arthurzaczek/OpenMvcPluginFramework/README.md

         {PluginName}.plugin.{namespacename}

-It .plugin postfix is necessary to recognize during the plugin loading the relevent assemblies.
+The .plugin postfix is necessary to recognize during the plugin loading the relevent assemblies.

 #### Adjust build event